 -Composition of the study material - The composition of the study material must be described adequate-ly.
 Manuscripts relating to crude plant extracts, where an individual active agent or a detailed phytochemical characteriza-tion of all extracts is not clearly identified and quantified are not acceptable.

 -Composition of the study material - Where ‘pure’ compounds are used the level of purity must be reported.

 - Dose ranges must be pharmacologically relevant.
-While impossible to define an exact cut-off, studies testing extracts at implausibly high doses are increasingly common in the literature.
+While impossible to define an exact cut-off, studies testing extracts at implausibly high doses are not acceptable.

 -Antioxidant activity - Simple in silico and pharmacologically irrelevant assays for antioxidant activity (e.g. the DPPH as-say, FRAP (Ferric Reducing Ability of Plasma), ABTS (2,2'-azinobis-(3-ethylbenzothiazoline-6-sulfonic acid)) are not acceptable as a main tool for assessing an extract or a compound for activity.
 In case of AD, there is no evidence that, for example, in silico studies, provide any evidence relevant for the condition.